izzybaer/zillow-widget/README.md

 ![Real Estate Listing Widget](comp.png)

-### The App component holds the app bar and the buttons component (price, beds, sq. ft)
+### The App component holds the app bar(material-ui component) and the buttons component (price, beds, sqft)
-* on page load App will render a GridList with 2 columns of 4 GridTiles each, one column will be tiles with data from Zillow and the other column will be tiles with data from Trulia.
+* on page load App will render a GridList with 2 columns of 4 GridTiles each
-* each button has identifying props and handleClick functionality
-* each button will have props and initial state will be set to false
-  * onClick of one button we set the State to true for that button but keep the other two false
-  * onClick render a new view, with the tiles sorted by the property of the button clicked on

-### The Buttons component is a component that handles the sorting functionality and clicking of each button
+### The NavBar component is a component that handles the sorting functionality and clicking of each button
-* each button has visible: true and clicked: false by default, so that on page load each button is visible but has not yet been clicked on
+* each button has its own sorting function that sorts the values and sets the state
+* handleParse parses each of the values from strings to numbers
+* lifecycle hook componentWillMount calls the handleParse function
-* the buttons component will have a handleClick function that sets the State onClick depending on the button clicked.
+* each buttons individual function gets called in an onClick property of the button

-### The GridList component will receive props from the Buttons component
+### The GridList component will receive props from the NavBar component
 * depending on the props received (which depends on the button that gets clicked on), the GridList component will render a GridList with sorted GridTiles that are organized and sorted by the property of the button clicked on.

-* if the price button is clicked on, the handleClick function will set the State of the price to true
+### to build and use the 'widget' (ps. widgets are not a thing, this is a view I built with components)
+* clone the repo
+* cd into the repo
+* run yarn install from the terminal
+* run npm run watch and in your browser (chrome is preferred because dev tools) go to http://localhost:8080/